Relvar Ellipta

 Frequently Asked Questions

-Can I use Relvar Ellipta for an asthma attack?
+Can I use Relvar Ellipta for both asthma and COPD?

 Dr. Ross Elledge